When to Replace Stormwater Infrastructure

 Materials

-One common example of this is the use of traditional concrete pipes for stormwater conveyance.
-While concrete pipes can be effective in managing stormwater in some circumstances, they can be prone to cracking, corrosion, and other types of damage that can reduce their effectiveness.
+One common example is the use of traditional concrete pipes for stormwater conveyance.
+While concrete pipes can be effective in managing stormwater in some circumstances, they are prone to cracking, corrosion, and other types of damage that can reduce their effectiveness.

-Additionally, concrete pipes may not be able to handle the increased volume of water that is generated by more intense and frequent rainfall events.
-In these cases, an upgrade to more modern materials, such as HDPE (high-density polyethylene) pipes, may be necessary to ensure the infrastructure is able to manage stormwater effectively.
+Additionally, concrete pipes may not be able to handle the increased volume of water generated by more intense and frequent rainfall events.
+In these cases, an upgrade to more modern materials, such as HDPE (high-density polyethylene) pipes, may be necessary to ensure the infrastructure can effectively manage stormwater.

 Design